redbadger/crux/docs/src/part-1/shell.md

 ## Preparing the core

-We will prepare the core for both kinds of supported shells - native ones and WebAssembly ones.
+We will prepare the core for native, WebAssembly, and C# shells.

-To help with the native setup, Crux uses Mozilla's [Uniffi](https://mozilla.github.io/uniffi-rs/) to generate the bindings.
-For WebAssembly, it uses [wasm-bingen](https://wasm-bindgen.github.io/wasm-bindgen/).
+Crux uses [BoltFFI](https://www.boltffi.dev/) for the small byte-oriented FFI surface.
+Crux's type generation remains separate: Facet-generated Swift, Kotlin, TypeScript, and C# types handle the app's serialized `Event`/`Effect`/`ViewModel` data.

 First, lets update our `Cargo.toml`: